Bombing of Berlin in World War II: Prelude

 When the Second World War began in 1939, US President Franklin D. Roosevelt issued a request to the major belligerents to confine their air raids to military targets.
 The French and the British agreed to abide by the request "upon the understanding that these same rules of warfare will be scrupulously observed by all of their opponents".

 Initially the British had a policy of using aerial bombing only against military targets and/or infrastructure such as ports and railways of direct military importance.
 It was acknowledged that the aerial bombing of Germany would cause civilian casualties, but the British government was initially reluctanct to deliberately bomb civilian property outside combat zones as a military tactic.
 The policy was abandoned on 15 May 1940, two days after the German air attack on Rotterdam, when the Royal Air Force was given permission to attack targets in the Ruhr, including oil plants and other civilian industrial targets that aided the German war effort, such as blast furnaces that at night were self-illuminating.
 The first RAF raid on the interior of Germany took place on 19 March 1940 at Hörnum.
 On the night of 10–11 May 1940 the RAF bombed Dortmund.
-The Jules Verne, a variant of the Farman F.220 of the French Naval Aviation, was the first Allied bomber to raid Berlin.
-On the night of 7 June 1940, it dropped eight bombs of 250 kg and eighty of 10 kg on the German capital.

 Between 1939 and 1942, the policy of bombing only targets of direct military significance was gradually abandoned in favour of "area bombing", the large-scale bombing of German cities to destroy housing and civilian infrastructure.
 Although killing German civilians was never an explicit policy, it was obvious that area bombing would cause large-scale civilian casualties.
 With the technology available at the time, the precision bombing of military targets was possible only by daylight.
 It was difficult even then: day bomber raids by Bomber Command led to unacceptably high casualties and aircraft losses.
 Night bombing led to far lower losses but was of necessity indiscriminate, because navigation and bomb aiming were more difficult at night.